annuities

 The example of choosing between drawdown and index-linked annuities is relatively straightforward.
 But index-linked annuities are expensive.
 In round numbers, £100,000 could buy you a level annuity (the income never changes) of around £7,000 a year; but an index-linked annuity would start at around only £4,000 a year.
 You can also buy annuities whose incomes go up by a fixed percentage each year; the prices for these depend upon the chosen percentage.

 Choosing between drawdown and these different types of annuity is very complex.
 There’s no one-size-fits-all strategy, or simple rule-of-thumb.
-For some, index-linked annuities may be best.
-For others, level annuities might be best, with top-up purchases in future years to increase the guaranteed income.
-Alternatively, for yet others, annuities increasing by a fixed percentage might be best.
-The right strategy depends on personal circumstances, the prevailing mix of available annuity rates and the prospects for inflation.
+For some, index‑linked annuities may align better with their goals.
+For others, level annuities may align better, with top-up purchases in future years to increase the guaranteed income.
+Alternatively, for yet others, annuities increasing by a fixed percentage may align the best.
+The preferred approach depends on personal circumstances, the prevailing mix of available annuity rates and the prospects for inflation.

 Don’t rule out annuities

-If you’ve previously ruled out any possibility of buying annuities, now or in the future, now is a good time to rethink.
+If you’ve previously ruled out any possibility of buying annuities, now or in the future, now may be a time to revisit the question.
 The main reason you may have done so is that leaving a legacy is important to you.
-But paradoxically, sometimes the judicious inclusion of annuities can increase your likely legacy, by de-risking your portfolio.
+But paradoxically, sometimes including annuities can increase the modelled likelihood of leaving a legacy, by de-risking your portfolio.

-Our own intelligent retirement calculator is able to optimise how to balance between drawdown and annuities.
-It has a feature enabling one to rule out annuities altogether, but we advise against using this.
-The optimiser would in any case avoid annuities unless they produced better outcomes in line with attitudes to risk and leaving a legacy.
-Ruling out annuities means the optimiser may not consider strategies that would have given better outcomes.
+Our own intelligent retirement calculator is able to generate strategies that balance drawdown and annuities.
+It has a feature enabling one to rule out annuities altogether, but note that using this option may prevent the model from exploring certain strategies.
+The strategy generator would in any case avoid annuities unless they produced outcomes better aligned with attitudes to risk and leaving a legacy.
+Ruling out annuities means the generator may not consider strategies that would have produced such outcomes.